 Otitis externa is caused by inflammation of the skin lining the external ear canal.
 This inflammation can be the consequence of a fungus or bacteria.

 - The sensation of swelling and pressure

 - Hearing loss

-Chronic otitis is a relatively common disease in children up to six years old.
+Chronic otitis is the name used when someone suffers from repeated ear infections (otitis) and is a relatively common condition in children up to six years old.
 It affects two-thirds of children of these ages.
 However, it is a painless disease that has the following symptoms: